shurf-dnepr/ropuga/README.md

 The next iteration of this project will include a filament diameter sensor, allowing real-time extrusion flow adjustments based on filament thickness, enhancing print quality and consistency.

 📚 Installation & Usage
-Download STL Files: Access the STL files from this repository.
+Download STEP Files: Access the STEP files from this repository.
 Print Sensor Parts: 3D print the sensor components using PLA/ABS or a durable filament.
 Assemble the Sensor: Follow the assembly guide in the docs folder.
 Install on Printer: Mount the sensor near the extruder, connect it to the printer's motherboard.